rhinodavid/eslint-fix-me/README.md

 yarn dlx eslint-fix-me .
 ```

+The CLI takes one argument, `[file|dir|glob]*`, which is passed through to ESLint.
+See the [ESLint CLI docs](https://eslint.org/docs/latest/use/command-line-interface#run-the-cli) for more information.

 ## Why would I want this?

 If you're migrating a codebase to ESLint from a legacy linter like [TSLint](https://palantir.github.io/tslint/),